-Parameter Description Ignore The first parameter in the record must be the word Ignore to indicate that you are describing an API to be ignored. module_name The name of the module (DLL) that contains the function to be ignored. func_name The mangled name of the function to be ignored by the memory tracking system.
+Parameter Description Ignore The first parameter in the record must be the word Ignore to indicate that you are describing an API to be ignored. module_name The name of the module (Executable or DLL) that contains the function to be ignored.
+Note: Module names do not support the use of wildcards. func_name The name of the function to be ignored by the memory tracking system.
+If you are using C++, this should be the 'mangled' name of the function.
 This parameter is case-sensitive.
-[Optional Parameters] STATIC DevPartner Error Detection will statically patch the user-written allocator.
-Specify the static option if your user-written allocator is linked into your application and is not provided in a separate DLL with an exported interface.